GambuzX/Bad-Guys-Revenge/README.md

 # Bad Guy's Revenge :video_game:

+### Context
+Game developed while following the "Complete C# Unity Developer" online course.
+I took the lectures as a basis to create something to my own liking and this was the result.

+### Description
-Laser Defender kind of game.
+Laser Defender kind of game, where you are Goku and have to shoot multiple enemies that come appearing in waves.
+The objective is to reach for the highest score.

-Took inspiration in Dragon Ball and also added many other of my own twists.
+Took inspiration in Dragon Ball :dragon: and also added many other of my own twists.

-Download the zip file to play!
+#### Download the zip file to play!